 For Gastroenterologists, this can be quite the challenge when it comes to processing payments, which is why it is recommended to use a professional medical billing and revenue cycle management service that follows HIPAA Compliance to ensure that all payments are streamlined.
 The need for specialized medical billing services for gastroenterologists has been called for mainly because of the fact that telemedicine has been expanded to cover patients with abdominal discomfort, colorectal cancer (CRC) screening, abnormal liver tests, GI hemorrhage, and liver transplant recipients, among other GI interactions.
 With a significant increase in the number of patients looking for the right medical care, gastroenterologists today need all the help they can get when it comes to medical bill processing and revenue management.

 Telehealth services, both audio-only and interactive audio and video, can be given for any purpose, whether or not the telehealth service is connected to the diagnosis and treatment of COVID-19-related health problems.
 In the case of violation of the regulatory standards under (HIPAA) during the PHE, no penalties will be applied to physicians who use telemedicine.

-JBF Medical Billing LLC. has been serving gastroenterologists since 2013.
+JBF Medical Billing LLC. is a billing service exclusivley for Gastroenterologists.
 In short, we are a done-for-you billing service that can be customized according to your specific requirements.
 Our medical billing software can be easily integrated with existing electronic health records (EHR) for physicians.
 JBF Medical Billing is a proud member of the American Gastroenterological Association (AGA), the American Association of Healthcare Administrative Management (AAHAM), and the American Medical Billing Association (AMBA).